astropy/astropy/docs/timeseries/io.rst

 Example
 -------

 ..
-EXAMPLE START: Built-in Readers for Reading and Writing TimeSeries
+EXAMPLE START: Reading and Writing Kepler and TESS TimeSeries

 In this demonstration of using Kepler FITS time series, we start off by fetching an example file: